 I have children – can I adopt a cat?

 Adopting a cat is a big decision for any family.
-At Les Amis des Animaux we stress how important it is that everyone in the family has agreed to adopting a cat.
+At LADA we stress how important it is that everyone in the family has agreed to adopting a cat.
+However, when everyone is in agreement, having a cat as part of the family can be enormously rewarding.

 Not every cat is suitable for young children, and we work very closely with you to find the cat of the right age and temperament to suit your family needs.